Toronto FC: Cup success and league failure (2011–2014)

 It was announced Kevin Payne would be leaving D.C.
 United for the general manager position at Toronto FC on November 27, 2012.
 First-time coach Ryan Nelsen replaced Mariner as of January 7, 2013.
 On April 25, 2013, Payne signed the first young designated player in MLS, Matías Laba.
 On July 9, Payne controversially traded Luis Silva to D.C.
 United for an undisclosed amount of allocation money.
 The team fired Payne on September 4.
 Following the removal of Payne, recently appointed MLSE president Tim Leiweke reasoned that there were philosophical differences between them as to how Toronto FC should move forward.
 Leiweke, who brought David Beckham to the LA Galaxy in early 2007, quickly revealed that he intended to make TFC more competitive with similarly ambitious, blockbuster signings.
 On September 20, Toronto FC announced that the vacant general manager position had been filled by Tim Bezbatchenko.

 Under Bezbatchenko, Toronto FC made several high-profile moves during the 2013–14 off season.
-Among the transfers were MLS veterans Justin Morrow and Jackson; Brasileiro star Gilberto, United States international Michael Bradley of A.S.
-Roma, and the return of Toronto FC leading goal scorer De Rosario.
+Among the transfers were MLS veterans Justin Morrow and Jackson; Brasileiro star Gilberto, United States international Michael Bradley of AS Roma, and the return of Toronto FC leading goal scorer De Rosario.
 On January 10, 2014, Tottenham Hotspur announced they had agreed a deal with the team over the transfer of England international Jermain Defoe for a reported fee of £6 million, and an Advertising Rights Agreement with Maple Leaf Sports & Entertainment Ltd. Defoe would earn a reported £90,000 a week, making him the highest earner in MLS.
 These moves required the trade of Matias Laba to Vancouver to comply with MLS's maximum of three designated players per team.
 On February 7, 2014, Brazil national team keeper Júlio César joined on loan from Queens Park Rangers.
 The team started the year with promise, but much like 2010, they floundered after the World Cup break.
 On August 31, Nelsen was fired by Bezbatchenko a day after a 0–3 defeat to the New England Revolution at BMO field, where Nelsen criticized Bezbatchenko in his post-match press conference for putting the players under needless pressure in the media.
 The head coaching position was filled by former American international and Chivas USA assistant, Greg Vanney.
 Although the team won the most games in its history, it failed to reach the playoffs for the eighth consecutive year.
 After completing only 11 months of his four-year contract with TFC, Defoe joined Premier League club Sunderland on January 16, 2015.
 On the same day, Toronto received American Jozy Altidore from Sunderland to complete the other half of the player swap.
 Three days later, the team signed Italian international Sebastian Giovinco from Juventus on an annual salary of $7 million.